Kaïs Nasri

-Kaïs Nasri (born August 21, 2002) is a French-Algerian footballer who plays as a midfielder for JS Kabylie in the Algerian Ligue Professionnelle 1.
+Kaïs Nasri (born August 21, 2002) is a French-Algerian footballer who plays as a midfielder.

 Career

 In August 2020, Nasri joined Italian club S.S.
 Lazio.
 On 28 June 2022, he transferred to the Algerian club JS Kabylie.

 Personal life

 Born in France, Nasri is of Algerian descent.
-He is the cousin of professional footballer Samir Nasri.
+He is a cousin of French former professional footballer Samir Nasri.